JetStarBlues/XV6/README2.md

 ## Tools - 64-bit

-If you are attemtping to build and run this project on a 64-bit computer, you need to create a compiler toolchain that generates 32-bit code.
-Please follow the detailed guide in [this link][1] on how to do so.
+If you are attemtping to build and run this project on a 64-bit computer, you also need to create a compiler toolchain that generates 32-bit code.
+Please follow the detailed guide in [this link][1].

 For the most part, you can get away with the following: